kwhitley/itty-packager/README.md

 - `--no-cleanup` - Leave temporary directory after publishing
 - `--public` - Publish as public package (`--access=public`)
 - `--no-license` - Do not copy LICENSE file to published package
-- `--no-changelog` - Do not copy CHANGELOG.md file to published package

 **Git Options:**
 - `--tag` - Create git tag for release